 Sometimes it is necessary to issue a witness summons to secure the attendance of a witness.
 If this happens, you should apply to the court office for the issue of a witness summons and serve it on the intended witness.
 You may have to cover reasonable expenses of the witness.
 Or, provide reasonable compensation for loss of time for attending court to give evidence on your behalf.

-If you are eligible for legal aid, your solicitor may apply to the Legal Aid Board to compensate witnesses expenses.
+If you are eligible for legal aid, your solicitor may apply to the Legal Aid Board to compensate witnesses for their expenses.

 How is the respondent informed?